JosephDamon/Ethical-Hacking-Scripts/README.md

 `detailed_scan.sh` is a Bash script that optimizes `nmap` network scans for efficiency and readability.
 It employs a two-phase scanning approach, initially conducting a rapid scan to identify open ports, followed by a detailed `-A` scan on those ports.
 The script enhances output readability by color-coding port numbers and service names, aiding in the quick identification of critical information.
 Ideal for streamlining network analysis tasks, `detailed_scan.sh` is the first of many tools I aim to provide for the security community.

-## Future Additions

-The `Ethical-Hacking-Scripts` repository is expected to grow, incorporating a variety of scripts and tools that cover different aspects of ethical hacking.
-Stay tuned for updates and new additions that will further aid in network analysis, penetration testing, and security auditing.

 ## Usage

 Each script in this repository has its own specific usage instructions.
 Please refer to the individual script documentation for detailed information.
 For example, to use `detailed_scan.sh`: